Improve accounts payable turnover ratio... As a business owner, do you really need to improve your accounts payable turnover ratio? Yes, you do!

 Inquire About Automated Payments

-Automating payments is another useful strategy to avoid falling behind.
+Automating payments is another useful strategy to avoid falling behind and to improve accounts payable turnover.
 Many providers are happy to set up automated withdrawals to ensure they get their money more quickly.
 Some will also offer discounts for using cards, so it is a good idea to inquire about those as well.

 Decide what accounts payable turnover is ideal and try to set up automated payments accordingly.
 For most businesses, 30 days is an appropriate turnover period, so consider paying your account balance at the same time every month.

 Many new businesses aren’t prepared for seasonal sales fluctuations.
 For example, many retailers generate about 25-30% of their sales during the holiday season.
 Many new storeowners may launch their businesses during the winter and subsequently overestimate the sales they will generate throughout the rest of the year.
 They may neglect to keep adequate cash reserves to pay their creditors after sales decline.